Bounds for Algebraic Gossip on Graphs

 Thus, in $\hat{Q}_{l_{\max}}^{line}$, the last customer will leave the system, stochastically, at the same time or later than in ${Q}_{l_{\max}}^{line}$, or: $t({Q}_{l_{\max}}^{line})\preceq t(\hat{Q}_{l_{\max}}^{line})$. \end{corollary}

-\begin{proof} Given the network ${Q}_{l_{\max}}^{line}$ we take one customer from the tail of some queue (except the queue of the node $Z_1^{l_{\max}}$) and place it at the head of the queue of the preceding node in the ${Q}_{l_{\max}}^{line}$.
-According to the Lemma \ref{lemma:move_one_customer_back}, we get a network in which every customer leaves via $Z_1^1$, stochastically, not earlier than in ${Q}_{l_{\max}}^{line}$.
-Iteratively moving customers (one customer and one queue at a time) backwards we get finally the network $\hat{Q}_{l_{\max}}^{line}$ in which all the $n$ customers are located at the node $Z_1^{l_{\max}}$.
+\begin{proof} Given the network ${Q}_{l_{\max}}^{line}$, we take one customer from the tail of some queue (except the queue of node $Z_1^{l_{\max}}$) and place it at the head of the queue of the preceding node in the ${Q}_{l_{\max}}^{line}$.
+According to Lemma \ref{lemma:move_one_customer_back}, we get a network in which every customer leaves via $Z_1^1$, stochastically, not earlier than in ${Q}_{l_{\max}}^{line}$.
+Iteratively moving customers (one customer and one queue at a time) backwards we finally get the network $\hat{Q}_{l_{\max}}^{line}$ in which all $n$ customers are located at node $Z_1^{l_{\max}}$.
 Since at each step, according to Lemma \ref{lemma:move_one_customer_back}, the departure times from $Z_1^1$ could only get, stochastically, larger, the lemma holds. \end{proof}

-\begin{corollary} The time it will take the last customer to leave the network of $n$ queues arranged in a \emph{tree} topology is, stochastically, the same or smaller than in the network of $n$ queues arranged in a \emph{line} topology where all the $n$ customers are located at the farthest queue, i.e., $t({Q}_n^{tree})\preceq t(\hat{Q}_{l_{\max}}^{line})$. \end{corollary}
+\begin{corollary} The time it will take the last customer to leave the network of $n$ queues arranged in a \emph{tree} topology is, stochastically, the same or smaller than in the network of $n$ queues arranged in a \emph{line} topology where all $n$ customers are located at the farthest queue, i.e., $t({Q}_n^{tree})\preceq t(\hat{Q}_{l_{\max}}^{line})$. \end{corollary}